 This rule adds up-front registration requirements for all stationary sources that are subject to Louisiana's chemical accident prevention rule, LAC 33:III.Chapter 59.
 It also repeals the existing "state-only" registration which required more detailed information from only the major stationary sources.
 There is no up-front registration required by the federal rule, 40 CFR Part 68.
 The state's up-front registration is necessary for determining which facilities are subject to the rule so that sufficient funds can be obtained through the fee system to improve implementation of the program.

-The owner or operator of each stationary source that has a covered process as defined by 40 CFR 68.3 shall register with the Louisiana Department of Environmental Quality, Surveillance Division, Accident Prevention Section.
+The owner or operator of each stationary source that has a covered process as defined by 40 CFR 68.3 shall register with the Louisiana Department of Environmental Quality, Assessment Division, Accident Prevention Section.

 When a facility should register:

 - All facilities that are currently subject to Chapter 59 were required to register by January 31, 1998.

 - After December 3, 1997, all facilities which become subject to Chapter 59 will be required to register within 60 days after the date on which a stationary source has the regulated chemical present above its threshold quantity.

 - Those facilities previously registered before December 3, 1997 will need to re-register.

 - Newly subject facilities shall register within 60 days from the daye that a threshold quantity of a subject chemical becomes located on the site per LAC 33:III.Chapter 59 section 5911.